2018-19 School Year Calendar

 How is the WJCC School-Year Calendar Developed?

-As we develop each year’s school calendar, we work within guidelines shaped by state law, district policy, employee contracts and established practices.
-The compliance considerations that impact school calendar development include:
+Each year’s school calendar is developed within guidelines shaped by state law, district policy, employee contracts and established practices.
+Specific considerations that impact school calendar development include:

 - Students must attend school for 180 instructional days.